gpropf/clarity/README.md

 ### The Object Hierarchy ###

-**ClarityNode**: Base class for all nodes.
+**`ClarityNode`**: Base class for all nodes.
 Implements most of the system's basic behavior.
 Does *not* contain a model pointer, and cannot be instantiated due to its pure virtual methods.

-**HybridNode<V>**: The first child class of ClarityNode.
+**`HybridNode<V>`**: The first child class of ClarityNode.
 The template parameter determines the type of the model pointer.
 Most nodes are implemented as a HybridNode with the `tag_` member telling us what kind of HTML element to create for it.
+The "hybrid" part of the name refers to the fact that the earliest versions of Clarity had a special type of node that just held the C++ model data but had no associated DOM element while all others dealt exclusively with the JavaScript DOM side of things.
+Today, all nodes can both store C++ data *and* interact with the DOM, hence they are hybrids of those earlier types.

-**CanvasElement<V>**: Descends from `HybridNode<V>`.
+**`CanvasElement<V>`**: Descends from `HybridNode<V>`.
 Not currently used in the examples and meant more as a generic base class for `<canvas>` nodes that might implement games or other types graphical elements.

-**CanvasGrid<V>**: Descends from `CanvasElement<V>`.
+**`CanvasGrid<V>`**: Descends from `CanvasElement<V>`.
 Uses an HTML5 `<canvas>` element to display a user-modifiable grid of pixels.
 I actually created this child class specifically for an app I'm planning to port from my old website and also to flesh out the particulars of implementing complex child classes that handle extended model data, in this case a large array representing the pixel values.

-**Select<V>**: Descends from `HybridNode<V>`.
+**`Select<V>`**: Descends from `HybridNode<V>`.
 Selectable dropdown option lists.
 I think I'm going to make several variants of this since a simple select box doesn't need that same complexity as a multi-select with optgroup tags.

-**Checkbox<V>**: Descends from `HybridNode<V>`.
+**`Checkbox<V>`**: Descends from `HybridNode<V>`.
 Your basic checkable box.
 My example implementation uses V = bool but other types could work too.

-...
+---

 ### Terminology ###